tosorakim/Game-App-Optimization/README.md

 day1_retention: day 1 retention rate</br>

 # Exploratory Analysis
 To begin this exploratory analysis, first import libraries and define functions for plotting the data using matplotlib.
 Depending on the data, not all plots will be made.
-# Conclusion
+Once you visualized the data as a graph(the graph file has attached as PNG file), you will find each character of channels.

 KPI Option1 : day1_retention
 As you analyzed the data, you could see the Channel A, C, D, E, F were not following KPI #1(day1 RR below 10%).
 On the other hand, the channel B, G are satisfied the KPI so that they need to be optimization

 KPI Option 2 : NRU(New Registered Users)
 You could see the Channel A, B were not following KPI #2(nru below 30%).
 On the other hand, the channel C, D, E, F, G are satisfied the KPI so that they need to be optimization

+# Conclusion
+Except for channel A, other channels B, C, D, E, F, G are needed to be optimized following the KPI.
+It's around 76.7% of total installs.
+It needs urgently optimize the channel if you are not rich. (joke) In order to reduce this ratio, you would be better